ismail484/neighborhood-map/README.md

   - using knockut JS libraries as a MVVM for rendering data at User Interface

 # Required Libraries and Dependencies
-.No thing
+   - No thing

 # How to Run Project
    1. Download all Project files
-  2. run file index.html
+   2. Run file index.html

 # Extra Credit Description
   - use other API providers for example :  WiKipedia API , YELP API.

 # Miscellaneous
   - It's working as a single page application .

 # Resources